awslabs/aws-athena-query-federation/athena-elasticsearch/README.md

 ## Parameters

-The Amazon Athena DocumentDB Connector exposes several configuration options via Lambda environment variables:
+The Amazon Athena Elasticsearch Connector exposes several configuration options via Lambda environment variables:

 1. **disable_glue** - (Optional) If present, with any value, the connector will no longer